 Here in Northern Virginia, carsharing (like Zipcar) was popular 5-10 years ago, but then fell by the wayside, even with all the public subsidies.
 I suspect the companies just couldn’t bring in enough revenue.

-From what I understand about the Witkar system, when customers would get in a vehicle, they’d select their destination (there were only a few), and the Computer would check if there was enough battery strength to get there, and if there was a docking space available once there.
-I presume that quite a few trips were not authorized to proceed due to this arrangement, which probably didn’t bode well for the system’s continued popularity.
+From what I understand about the Witkar system, when customers would get to a docking station, they’d select their destination (there were only a few) into a simple computer at the docking station, and the Computer would check if there was enough battery strength to get there, and if there was a docking space available once there.
+(Presumably those docking computers were connected to the “central computer control complex,” which seems pretty advanced for the day.)
+I assume that quite a few trips were not authorized to proceed due to this arrangement, which probably didn’t bode well for the system’s continued popularity.

 The tall glass box is unnecessarily bad design.
 Unsafe and top-heavy.
 More stable shapes and better chassis designs were around in those days, like the Cushman three-wheeler.
 Similar vehicles were common in Asia, including Indonesia with Dutch connections.
 Just electrify one of those.